Learn about many of the available medications in our database.

 Liver function: Liver disease or reduced liver function may cause this medication to build up in the body, causing side effects.
 If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Your doctor may want to test your liver function regularly with blood tests while you are taking this medication.

-Other medical conditions: If you have a history of hemolytic anemia, glucose-6-phosphate dehydrogenase (G6PD) deficiency, nicotinamide adenine dinucleotide (NAD), or methemoglobin reductase deficiency, you may be at higher risk of side effects with primaquine.
+Other medical conditions: If you have a history of hemolytic anemia, nicotinamide adenine dinucleotide (NAD), or methemoglobin reductase deficiency, you may be at higher risk of side effects with primaquine.
 Inform your doctor if you have been diagnosed with any of these conditions at any point in time.

 Pregnancy: Information about the safety of using this medication during pregnancy is limited.
 It may harm the developing baby if taken by the mother during pregnancy and should not be used during pregnancy.
-Pregnancy should be avoided during treatment and for 1 menstrual cycle after completing treatment.
+Pregnancy should be avoided during treatment and for 2 menstrual cycles after completing treatment.
 If you become pregnant while taking this medication, contact your doctor immediately.
-Males taking primaquine should avoid fathering a child during treatment and for 3 months after stopping.
+Men taking primaquine should use an effective method of contraception during treatment and for 3 months after the last dose.

-Breast-feeding: It is not known if primaquine passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+Breast-feeding: This medication passes into breast milk.
+If you are a breast-feeding mother and are taking primaquine, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 There may be an interaction between primaquine and any of the following: